mpopov576/ml_uni_projects/README.md

 **Projects from the course “Machine Learning and Extracting Patterns from Data” at the Faculty of Mathematics and Informatics, Sofia University.**

-The `data_audit` and `model_report` folders are the intended output of this project and are the best entry point if you want to see results.
+The `data_audit` and `model_report` folders are the intended output of these projects and are the best entry point if you want to see results.
 The `.py` scripts were written quickly for internal use and aren't cleaned up for readability.